odea-project/qAlgorithms/report/report.md

 With the given test parameter, the largest overlap is with condition 4).
 This is intuitively evident, since with larger asymmetry the likelihood of a point being far away from the mean also increases.
+Both tests cover essentially the same problem, and could be combined into one statistical test for a normal distribution in mz.

 **6) DQSB below 0.5**
 Notable for this test is that it occurs very rarely with only ten cases